sparkdesignsystem/spark-design-system/README.md

 Spark's patterns are separated into two groups:

-* Spark Core

-  Spark Core contains the basic patterns and components that make up the visual and interaction design of the Quicken Loans family of Fintech products.
+* [Spark-Core](https://www.npmjs.com/package/@sparkdesignsystem/spark-core) contains the basic patterns and components that make up the visual and interaction design of the Quicken Loans family of Fintech products.
 If your application is expected to look and behave like a Quicken Loans application, this package is the starting point.

-* Spark Extras

-  Spark Extras are components that may not be needed by all applications, but are consistent with the style of Spark Core.
+* [Spark-Extras](https://www.npmjs.com/package/@sparkdesignsystem/spark-extras) are components that may not be needed by all applications, but are consistent with the style of Spark-Core.

 ## Getting Started